MAKE A PLAN WITH YOUR DOCTOR AND ASK ABOUT NON-OPIOID OPTIONS FOR PAIN AFTER SURGERY.

-Some of the most common concerns about surgery is the amount of pain involved and how you will recover.
+Some of the most common concerns about surgery are the amount of pain involved and what to expect when recovering.
 Well-controlled pain can influence your recovery.
 General surgery procedures often involve an abdominal incision, so pain is expected.
 However, everyone experiences pain differently.
-Your doctor will have a pain management plan that includes different combinations of medications including opioid and non-opioid options.
+Your doctor will have a pain management plan that includes different combinations of medications, including opioid and non-opioid options.
 In addition to managing pain after surgery, the plan is aimed at helping you reach important recovery goals such as moving, walking, eating, and getting back to normal daily activities.
 Talk to your doctor about a pain management plan that is right for you and your type of surgery.
 Create your discussion guide now.

 General surgery covers a variety of procedures on diﬀerent areas of the body, but often includes the abdomen.
 Some common general surgical procedures are

 - Hemorrhoid surgery